 I am taking the third of these in second place, as it is less technical than the ‘filler material’ rationale, and can be refuted all the more easily.
 The first I dealt with summarily in my last post, demonstrating it I believe to be completely untenable.

-Continue reading Grenfell Tower: does the Approved Document guidance require all elements of a cladding system to be of limited combustibility?
+Continue reading Grenfell Tower: does the Approved Document guidance require all elements of a high rise cladding system to be of limited combustibility?